Medicare Part B costs: key takeaways

 2021 premium surcharge is based on 2019 tax return; you can appeal it if your income has changed

 The government determines whether you have to pay an income-related premium surcharge based on your income tax return from two years ago, since that is the most recent tax return they have on file at the start of the plan year.
-[2019 tax returns were filed in 2020, so those are the most current returns available when income-related premium adjustments are determined for 2021.]
+2019 tax returns were filed in 2020, so those were the most current returns available when income-related premium adjustments were determined for 2021.

 But if a life-change event has subsequently reduced your income, there’s an appeals process you can use.
 In the appeal, you can request that the income-related premium adjustment be changed or eliminated without having to wait for it to reflect on a future tax return.